The Firm (2012 TV series)

-The Firm is a legal thriller television series that began airing in February 2012 on AXN, and is a sequel to the 1991 John Grisham novel of the same name and its 1993 film adaptation.
+The Firm is a legal thriller television series created by Lukas Reiter that began airing in February 2012 on AXN, and is a sequel to the 1991 John Grisham novel of the same name and its 1993 film adaptation.
 It was also picked up for first run syndication by Global in Canada and NBC in the US before release.
 The television adaptation is set ten years after the novel and film.

 On February 3, 2012, NBC announced that the series would be pulled from its Thursday 10/9c slot immediately, and placed on Saturdays at 9/8c starting on February 18; Global continued to air the series at the former time slot until March 3, when the show was moved to Saturdays.
 AXN began broadcasts in over 125 territories and countries on February 19.

 On May 13, 2012, NBC canceled the series after one season.

 Plot

 The 2012 television show picks up on the story of Mitchell Y. McDeere and his family ten years after the fictional setting of the 1991 novel and 1993 film.
 In the original film and book, McDeere helped topple the Memphis law firm of Bendini, Lambert & Locke that protected a Chicago organized crime syndicate, resulting in mob convictions.
 The television adaptation attempts to remain true to the conspiracy element of its predecessors.
 Once McDeere is out of witness protection and building a new law firm, Kinross & Clark, a shady law firm, pushes to acquire McDeere's.
 Although McDeere's law firm is considered scrappy, he has become leery of being watched, which makes focusing on his job difficult.
 McDeere has a ten-year-old daughter Claire (Natasha Calis) and he begins the remaking of his career in the Washington Metropolitan Area.
 Mitch's brother and his brother's girlfriend work for his upstart law firm, which works out of a tiny former travel agency office.
 The first season revolves around a conspiracy and Kinross & Clark's interest in a McDeere client accused of murder.
 Throughout the season, the deceased mob boss' son contemplates seeking revenge on Mitch who was a cause of his father's prison term.